 10 Gogo inflight wifi passes and unlimited Boingo Internet

 50% Points Back on Airline Tickets (On all first and business class fares bookable with American Express Travel and economy tickets with your airline of choice each year – select your airline at americanexpress.com/airlinechoice)

 $100 Fee Credit for Global Entry or TSA PreCheck (Available every 5 years)

 Gold Status with Starwood Preferred Guest (which in turn gets you Gold status with Marriott Rewards)

-In order to break even with the American Express Business Platinum card, you’ll want to be able to offset the $450 annual fee – though this isn’t as clear of a calculation as it often is with other credit cards because the value of many of the benefits is subjective to the holder of the credit card.
+In order to break even with the The Enhanced Business Platinum, you’ll want to be able to offset the $450 annual fee – though this isn’t as clear of a calculation as it often is with other credit cards because the value of many of the benefits is subjective to the holder of the credit card.